Table Of Contents

 Disc-stack centrifuges are available with two bowl configurations.
-A ‘self-cleaning’ (aka auto ejecting) bowl has the built-in ability to ejected the separated sludge periodically with the machine stoppage.
-A ‘manual-cleaning’ (aka solids retaining) bowl retains the separated sludge and needs to be manually cleaned on a periodic basis.
+A ‘self-cleaning’ (aka auto ejecting) bowl has the built-in ability to eject the separated sludge periodically with the machine stoppage.
+A ‘manual-cleaning’ (aka solids retaining) bowl retains the separated sludge and needs to be manually cleaned periodically.
 This needs the centrifuge to be stopped for the operator to open and clean the sludge from the bowl.

-The heaviest phase (Solids) collect at the bowl periphery.
+The heaviest phase (Solids) collects at the bowl periphery.
 The ‘self-cleaning’ bowl opens intermittently to discharge the separated solids periodically.
 The mechanism operates as follows.